danielezotta/OSMAddressConverter/README.md

 At the moment, this web application is stable and functional, but not very responsive.
 Major problems are:

 * a lot of markers cause the map to lag massively when at max zoom, because leaflet-react markers aren't for now not using WebGL in rendering
-* only one file format supported for each OpenData and OSM extractions, but planning on more
+* only one file format supported for OSM extractions, but planning on more

 ## License